Russians start feeling the heat of Ukraine war sanctions

 “Apple Pay hasn't been working since yesterday.
 It was impossible to pay with it anywhere — in a bus, in a cafe,” Moscow resident Tatyana Usmanova told The Associated Press.
 “Plus, in one supermarket they limited the amount of essential goods one person could buy.”

-Apple announced that it would stopped selling its iPhone and other popular products in Russia along with limiting services like Apple Pay as part of a larger corporate backlash to protest the invasion.
+Apple announced that it would stop selling its iPhone and other popular products in Russia along with limiting services like Apple Pay as part of a larger corporate backlash to protest the invasion.

 Dozens of foreign and international companies have pulled their business out of Russia.
 Major car brands halted exports of their vehicles; Boeing and Airbus suspended supply of aircraft parts and service to Russian airlines; major Hollywood studios halted their film releases; and the list will likely keep growing.